New Zealand dollar turns bullish on rise in dairy prices

 Investing in a high or above contract would enable a binary trader to benefit from the anticipated rise of the NZD/CAD pair.
 A position can be taken as long as the NZD/CAD pair trades below 0.9500.
 The binary trader should also ensure that the contract remains valid for a period of one week.

-On August 15, we suggested taking a long position in the AUD/MXN pair at 13.90.
-For the suggested trade, we
+On June 17th , we had recommended taking a long position in the GBPPLN currency pair at 5.50 with a